The Benefits of State Aid

 Why Staying Certified Matters

-- 59 million items from libraries across the state.
+- Millions of items from libraries across the state.

 - Resources through Library for the Commonwealth at Boston Public Library.